 A bachelor’s degree or higher in electrical engineering is the career opener.
 In fact, many of today’s employers require that entry-level electrical engineers hold at least a degree from a program accredited by the ABET.

 An electrical engineering degree is typically designed to take four years to complete.
+Additionally, an online bachelor’s degree in electrical engineering may take relatively longer depending on the curriculum design.
 But to complete the degree within this time frame, students that have met the basic requirements (as mentioned above) have to take full-time studies.

 Students that opt to take part-time classes or extended research may take over two years to finish the degree.
 Also, some institutions allow students to take up to five years to finish their undergraduate students, provided they demonstrate unwavering progress throughout the program